All photographed with CONTAX 645 on Kodak TMAX 400

 As a starting point I made my way to Martinsburg the largest city in the region and from there explored Shepherdstown, Charles Town and other areas in Berkeley and Jefferson Counties.
 Wandering around with a big camera around my neck caught the attention of one or two people, enough to start a conversation, the usual sort of thing ‘What are you doing?’ and ‘Where are you from?’
 Happy to have a guest in their town, if a little puzzled over my desire to shoot, as they possibly saw it, in such ordinary everyday place.

-I spent the day exploring street corners and roadscapes, searching for my own slice of Americana and by late afternoon the spring light finally turned slightly golden then dusky dark so, after shooting several rolls of film, I stopped for a waffle at the iconic Waffle Hut before the drive back to Washington with a sense of satisfaction over my small but perfect American road trip.
+I spent the day exploring street corners and roadscapes, searching for my own slice of Americana and by late afternoon the spring light finally turned slightly golden then dusky dark so, after shooting several rolls of film, I stopped for a waffle at the iconic Waffle House before the drive back to Washington with a sense of satisfaction over my small but perfect American road trip.

 All photographed with CONTAX 645 on Kodak TMAX 400 & Fuji Pro 400H